NC Cottage Food Guide

 Cottage Food Processing

 Food production and sales require following guidelines for low-risk foods (like baked goods, jams, and jellies).
-Food handler training is required.
+Food handler training is suggested but not required.

 • Production: Maintain a clean and sanitary kitchen environment.
 Implement proper food handling practices to prevent contamination.

 • Packaging and Labeling: Ensure your products are packaged appropriately to maintain freshness and safety.
-Clearly label them with ingredients, allergens, and production/expiration dates.
+Clearly label them with the item name, ingredients, allergens, and weight of contents.

-• Sales: You can sell directly to consumers, at farmers markets or festivals (check their specific vendor requirements), or to retail stores and restaurants.
+• Sales: You can sell directly to consumers, (in person or over the internet), at farmers markets or festivals (check their specific vendor requirements), retail stores, and restaurants.
+Products can be shipped within the state or out of state.

 The NC Department of Agriculture Home Processor Program